benlubas/neorg-conceal-wrap/README.md

 # neorg-conceal-wrap

-Wrap lines based on their concealed width
+Wrap lines based on their concealed width.